SKYSURF: Constraints on Zodiacal Light and Extragalactic Background Light through Panchromatic HST All-Sky Surface-Brightness Measurements: II. First Limits on Diffuse Light at 1.25, 1.4, and 1.6 microns: Discussion of SKYSURF's First Results

 \citet{Korngut2022} discuss that the heliocentric isotropic IPD distribution in the inner Solar System at 10--25 AU may be supplied by debris from long-period Oort Cloud Comets (OCC; \citealp{Oort1950}, see also, \eg\ \citealp{Nesvorny2010} and \citealp{Poppe2016}), and suggest that such a component may need to be added to the \citet{Kelsall1998} model with possibly a 5\% amplitude.
 Our upper limits to the 1.25--1.6 \mum\ sky-SB of \cle 29--40 \nWsqmsr\ in Table~\ref{tab:thermal} and Fig.~\ref{fig:eblfig1} suggest that any diffuse light is \cle 10\% of the Zodiacal sky-SB at these wavelengths.
 Hence, if most of this light were due to a missing component in the \citet{Kelsall1998} ZL model, such a component must be dim and extend to high Ecliptic latitudes.
 Future work is needed to add such a component to the \citet{Kelsall1998} model and match it to the SKYSURF observations.
 Revised models may need to include (a) collisional processes in the Solar System that can make the Zodiacal dust smaller over time, and (b) Solar radiation pressure that may drive these smaller dust particles further out into the Solar System, perhaps forming a tenuous ellipsoidal or more spherical cloud of dust around the Sun compared to the known Zodiacal IPD cloud.

 The \citet{Kelsall1998} model includes IPD model uncertainties and lists possible changes that could improve the IPD modeling.
 Quoting their paper, one of their suggested improvements is: ``7.
 Permit a variation of the albedo for the shorter wavelength bands to accommodate the clues in the observations that point to a variation with (Ecliptic) latitude, which may well result from the differences in the dust contributed by comets as compared to that coming from asteroids.''
 Table 2 of \citet{Kelsall1998} adopt an albedo at 1.25 \mum\ wavelength for their Zodiacal components of $a$=0.204$\pm$0.0013.
 Recent thermal IR observations of TNOs imply geometric albedos of \cle 20--30\%, while some have albedos as large as $\sim$60\% \citep[\eg][]{Duffard2014, Kovalenko2017, Vilenius2012, Vilenius2014, Vilenius2018}, possibly indicating a more icy surface for some TNOs.
 The four small satellites of Pluto have albedos ranging from 55\%--85\% \citep{Weaver2016}.
 While the nature of any OCC dust component at higher Ecliptic latitudes may be substantially different from that of TNOs and their collision or scattering products, these results suggest that albedos higher than the $a$$\simeq$0.2 value adopted by \citet{Kelsall1998} are possible.
-Future improvements of Zodiacal IPD models may therefore need to consider a different albedo distribution for any additional OCC dust component at higher Ecliptic latitudes, including albedos as appropriate for a larger fraction of dust particles with icy surfaces.
+Future improvements of Zodiacal IPD models may therefore need to consider a different albedo distribution for any additional OCC dust component at higher Ecliptic latitudes, including albedos as appropriate for a larger fraction of dust particles with icy surfaces. {For example, \citet{Sano2020} analyze DIRBE results, and find that the observed Sun Angle dependence of the mid-IR and near-IR background is consistent with an additional diffuse isotropic component with an amplitude of $\sim5\%$ of the \cite{Kelsall1998} IPD cloud.}